en-us

 Note an "autograph mark" to the left of the seam.--->

-Photo-ing always begins with the cover, & then at the seam-to-the-left, & turning the tin clockwise.
+Photo-ing always begins with the cover, then with the seam-to-the-left, & turning the tin clockwise.

 The following website states: The gingerbread and sugar confectionery factory Karl Bär (Zucker-Bär) was located in Nuremberg (Rothenburger Straße corner Holzschuherstraße).